blandware/android-atleap/README.md

     compile 'com.blandware.android.atleap:core:+@aar'
 ```

-If you would like to use snapshots,
+If you would like to use snapshots, please add the following code into repositories statement:

 ```
     maven {